pinpox/nixos/README.md

 **Configuration checks:** [![Build Status](https://build.lounge.rocks/api/badges/9/status.svg)](https://build.lounge.rocks/repos/9)

-All Module options are documeted at: https://pinpox.github.io/nixos/
+All Module options are documented at: https://pinpox.github.io/nixos/

 This repository includes all configurations for my NixOS machines.
 Feel free to use parts of it as you please, but keep it mind it is intended mostly for